PiSaucer/book-c-plus-plus/docs/Chapter1/GameOver/GameOver1.0/readme.md

 ```
 The *preprocessor* runs before the compiler does its thing and substitutes text based on various directives.
 In this case, the line involves the #include directive, which tells the preprocessor to include the contents of another file.

-I include the file iostream, which is part of the standard library, because it contains code to help me display output.
+I include the file `iostream`, which is part of the standard library, because it contains code to help me display output.
 I surround the filename with less than (<) and greater than (>) characters to tell the compiler to find the file where it keeps all the files that came with the compiler.
 A file that you include in your programs like this is called a *header file*.

 ## Defining the main() Function
 The next non-blank line is the header of a function called main().